🕵 The Cache Hit Paradox

 - Measure bandwidth utilization: Focus on actual throughput, not just cache statistics

-- Profile systematically: Use NSight tools to identify real bottlenecks
+- Profile systematically: Use Nsight tools to identify real bottlenecks

 Key Technical Insights: